Humphries-Lab/Lab-Manual/content/reading.md

 Working in science:

 - Bela Z Schmidt [What 50 principal investigators taught me about my failure to land tenure](https://www.nature.com/articles/d41586-019-00560-9).
 Nature, 12 February 2019.
+- Richard Hamming [You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
+Transcript of a talk given in 1986.